What Is a mortgage?

 2

-Get a Mortgage in Principle (MIP)
+Get a mortgage in Principle (MIP)

-Also called an Agreement in Principle (AIP) or Decision in Principle (DIP).
 A lender or broker indicates how much they're likely to lend based on a soft credit check.
 This gives you a budget for property searching and shows sellers you're serious.

-Timing: Before making offers Β· Takes 1–24 hours
+Timing: Before making offers - Takes 1-24 hours

 3

-Find a Property & Make an Offer
+Find a Property and Make an Offer

 Search within your confirmed budget, make an offer, and get it accepted.
-Once accepted, instruct a solicitor (conveyancer) to handle the legal side of the purchase β€” they'll carry out searches and handle contracts.
+Once accepted, instruct a solicitor (conveyancer) to handle the legal side of the purchase.

 Timing: Weeks to months depending on market